25 (Specifically) Catholic Marriage Tips

 - Be cheerful when your spouse comes home from work – and genuinely so.

-- Appreciate each other’s work and show interest in it (whether it’s employment or domestic work).
+- Appreciate each other’s work and show interest in it (whether it’s employment or domestic work or hobby related).

 - Be solicitous about your finances and overall financial situation.
 Know precisely where you stand financially as a couple and as a family.
 Marital stress can easily stem from unstable finances.